sebsikora/cpp_logic_simulation/README.md

 	// Simulation's member function
 	// AddClock(std::string const& clock_name,                   - Unique identifier string.
 	//          std::vector<bool> const& toggle_pattern,         - Sequence of false/true values through which the Clock will step.
-	//          bool monitor_on);                                - If flag = true changes in input or output
-	//					                       states are reported on the console. sim.AddClock("clock_0", {false, true}, monitor_on);
+	//          bool monitor_on);                                - If flag = true changes in input or output states are reported on the console. sim.AddClock("clock_0", {false, true}, monitor_on);

 	sim.ClockConnect("clock_0", "nand_1", "input_2");	// Connect the clock where needed.
-	sim.ClockConnect("clock_0", "nand_2", "input_2");	// For master-slave JK flip-flop clock connects
+	sim.ClockConnect("clock_0", "nand_2", "input_2");	// For master-slave JK flip-flop clock connects to both master
-	sim.ClockConnect("clock_0", "not_1", "input");		// to both master input NAND gates and NOT gate
-								// that feeds slave input NAND gates.
+	sim.ClockConnect("clock_0", "not_1", "input");		// input NAND gates and NOT gate that feeds slave input NAND gates.
 	// Interconnect components.
 	//
 	// Parent Device's member function